 - Black & Pink Boston

 - Black Trans Femmes in the Arts Collective

 - The Okra Project

-If you have additional questions or would like to learn more, check out a non-exhaustive list of allyship resources that the BU Queer Activist Collective (“Q”) has compiled here.
+If you have additional questions or would like to learn more, check out a non-exhaustive list of allyship resources here, compiled by the BU Queer Activist Collective.
 If you want to take your trans allyship even further, you can also familiarize yourself with LGBTQ+ wellness resources by checking out Q’s official guides to BU and Boston LGBTQ+ resources.